Hire excellent designers

 In the second year the designers carry out an in-company design assignment.
 Their prior engineering education and the supplementary design schooling puts them in an excellent position to take on this assignment in consultation with the client.
 University experts act as supervisors, providing state-of-the-art technology, advising on the structure and execution of the project and monitoring that the goals of the project are realised.
 Once the assignment has been completed, it is assessed by a committee of university and company experts.
-A positive assessment leads to the award of the degree Professional Doctorate in Engineering (PDEng).
+A positive assessment leads to the award of the degree Engineering Doctorate (EngD).

 A good investment

-For around 5,000 euros per month your company can have the benefits of a highly qualified employee in-house for a whole year.
-Assignments carried out by our technological designers last 9 to 12 months.
+For around 6,000 euros per month, your company can have the benefits of a highly qualified employee in-house for a whole year.
+Assignments carried out by our EngD trainees last approx. 12 months.
 During this time the designer develops complex new products and processes and offers innovative solutions to your technological design issues.
-Secondly, you get to know the person well and at the end of the project you are in the perfect position to decide whether to offer him or her a position within your company.
+Secondly, you get to know the person well and at the end of the project, you are in the perfect position to decide whether to offer him or her a position within your company.

 Do you have employees who would like to follow the programme?
 In some cases custom agreements can be discussed with our programmes.

-The designer programmes have been around for more than 30 years and to date the TU’s have already trained more than 3,500 technological designers.
+The designer programmes have been around for 35 years and to date, the TU’s have already trained more than 4,500 technological designers.
 Most designers have joined the companies where they carried out their design assignments and many now fulfill a management position.